 Using his political and social connections, Telford helped to bring in many new members, from the UK and overseas.
 But his most important role was getting ICE's Royal Charter in 1828.
 Our charter (updated by Queen Elizabeth II in 1975), gives us our status as the leading institution for the civil engineering profession.

-Since our small beginnings, ICE has become home to many of history's greatest engineers as past presidents and members, and almost 200 years later, we have over 80,000 members around the world.
+Since our small beginnings, ICE has become home to many of history's greatest engineers as past presidents and members, and more than 200 years later, we have over 95,000 members around the world.

 Access to the archives